sjwines/sjwines.github.io/README.md

-# A Page for Educators & Parents
+# About Drone Command - Operation Uplink

+**A Page for Students, Educators, and Parents**

 The **Enemy Waters** skill map introduces students to Artificial Intelligence–inspired decision-making through a fast, game-based coding experience using **Microsoft MakeCode Arcade**.